 Access to the SUNY Cortland wireless network is available throughout the library on all floors.

 Many college assignments have students incorporating photos and film into class projects.
-You can find cameras and the supporting equipment available through the Information Resources Support Center.
+You can find cameras and the supporting equipment available through The Help Center.

 Faculty and staff will find assistance on software and other technology.
-Check out the calendar for more information.
+Check out the Lib Guide for more information.